top of page

 • Many of our physicians and staff members still wear face masks and, if not, will do so for your comfort, upon request.

-• Plexiglass shields have been installed at our check-in and check-out counters.
+• Plexiglass shields were installed at our check-in and check-out counters.

-• The number of patients and chairs in the waiting area has been significantly reduced.
+• The number of chairs in the waiting areas have been reduced.

-• All exam rooms and equipment are thoroughly disinfected between patients
+• All exam room equipment is thoroughly disinfected between patients.

 • Reception and common areas are regularly disinfected.